NearbyStrong/Spicetify-ajah/README.md

 3. Unzip it in spicetify themes's directory `appdata/Local/spicetify/Themes`
 4. Run `spicetify config current_theme SpicetifyCat-main` (or the name of the dir you chose when unzipping)
 5. Run `spicetify apply`
-6. Enjoy your theme 😸

-If you encounter any issues feel free to report it in the [issues tab](https://github.com/Adrien5902/SpicetifyCat/issues)